DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_GATEWAY.md

 kubectl apply -f odm-gateway.yaml
 ```

-This command creates:
-- A Gateway resource that provisions a GKE external load balancer
+The Gateway will create a new GKE load balancer with the following characteristics:
+- Uses the `gke-l7-global-external-managed` Gateway class for global external load balancing
+- Terminates HTTPS using the `mynicecompany-tls-secret` certificate
-- An HTTPRoute that routes traffic to the appropriate ODM services
+- Routes traffic to ODM services based on URL paths
-- HealthCheckPolicy resources for Decision Center, Decision Server Console, Decision Server Runtime, and Decision Runner
+- Implements custom health checks for each ODM component

 You can check the Gateway status with: